Britain seeks easing of U.N. sanctions on Libya

 Assets of the central bank, the Libyan Foreign Bank, Libyan Investment Authority, and the Libyan Africa Investment Portfolio that have been frozen abroad by U.N. member states are to remain frozen for the time being, unless they have been exempted from the freeze by the council's sanctions committee.

 The council diplomat described the easing as a "progressive or controlled lifting of the asset freeze."
-Speaking on condition of anonymity, he added that Britain, which drafted the resolution, hoped to put it to a vote by Friday.
+Speaking on condition of anonymity, he added that Britain, the drafter of the resolution, hoped to put it to a vote by Friday.

 ARMS EMBARGO, NO-FLY ZONE REMAIN IN PLACE

-Libya's frozen assets have been held by various governments over the past half year in compliance with the U.N. sanctions regime imposed in February and March.
+Libya's frozen assets have been held by various governments over the last half year in compliance with the U.N. sanctions regime imposed in February and March.

 The draft resolution does not call for an end to the no-fly zone over the North African state or an end to NATO's authorization to protect civilians.